-With the support of a second Title VI National Resource Center grant, the Latin American and Caribbean Studies Institute (LACSI) continues to expand its research, education, and outreach initiatives related to Latin America and the Caribbean.
+With the support of a second Title VI National Resource Center grant, the Latin American and Caribbean Studies Institute (LACSI) of the Franklin College of Arts and Sciences continues to expand its research, education, and outreach initiatives related to Latin America and the Caribbean.
 Other programs and LACSI faculty affiliates advance research, education, and advocacy on and on behalf of U.S. Latinx communities.
 LACSI’s more than 200 faculty affiliates represent all of UGA’s colleges and professional schools, with several jointly-appointed faculty who teach the Institute's core curriculum.

 Through the nation's first Portuguese Flagship Program and a Title VI Foreign Language and Area Studies grant, LACSI supports thriving Portuguese language and growing Quechua language programs, funding on-campus study and study abroad opportunities for students of less commonly taught Latin American languages.

 Consider participating in one of the Initiatives, or supporting the vital work being done through them.
 Please explore our website, subscribe to our newsletter, and contact us to share your ideas of how we might work together.
 We look forward to hearing from you!